Persola/perhaps-foliage/CODE_OF_CONDUCT.md

-Try to avoid personal conflict.
+Try to avoid interpersonal conflict.